RednibCoding/GDev/README.md

 ## The Transpiler

-The transpiler takes a gdev-project-/gdev-definition- file as input and transpiles it into a game.js, ready to be included into an html file.
+The transpiler takes a gdp-file (GDev-Edit project file) as input and transpiles it into a game.js, ready to be included into an html file.

-The  gdev-project-/gdev-definition- file can look something like this:
+The gdp-file can look something like this:

 <p align="center">
 <img src="doc/gdp_file.png" width="80%">